MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### AMO and ADOMD

+Starting with version 19.114.0,
+- The MSAL dependency has been upgraded.

 Starting with version 19.98.0.3:
 - An additional set of connection-string properties can be used to control the Entra-Id based authentication experience over HTTP connections.
 For more information, refer to the [Analysis-Services connection-string properties](../analysis-services/instances/connection-string-properties-analysis-services.md#user-idpassword) article in the product documentation.
 - HTTP based communication is improved through better management of open HTTP channels at the transport layer, especially when using the .NET Core libraries.